garyfeng/pdia-1/README.md

 ### Recommended: docker installation

-We provide a `Dockerfile` that defines the standardized development environment we use in our NAEP operational work.
+We provide the "official" `Dockerfile` that defines the standardized development environment we use in our NAEP operational work.
 This is based on the official Jupyter docker container with `pdia` and other frequently used statistical, ML, and plotting libraries pre-installed.

+Here are three ways you can build/use the `pdia` docker:
+- You can build the docker container from the `Dockerfile` following the standard `docker build` steps.
+- Or you can pull the pre-built docker image from https://cloud.docker.com/u/naep/repository/docker/naep/pdia
-To make it even easier for users, we provided shell (or Windows .bat) scripts for different operating systems under the `docker` folder.
+- To make it even easier for users, we provided shell (or Windows .bat) scripts for different operating systems under the `docker` folder.
 Double-click the appropriate script for your OS, you will be prompted to choose among a few different `pdia` environments in the terminal.
 Make a choice (**always choose `py3`**), and a Jupyter notebook will automatically start in your default browser on your computer.
 The Jupyter notebook server runs off the docker container you chose; if this is the first time you launch the docker image, it will be automatically pulled down.

 ### Standard python install